Political battle lines drawn in flag-flying flap

 “Late tonight Joe Biden quietly tried to reverse his Peace Officers Memorial Day Proclamation, hoping no one would notice they are no longer calling for flags to fly at Half Staff across the USA honoring our men women in blue,” Sununu, a Republican, tweeted Friday night.
 “This is outrageous and precedent breaking.”

-The reason for Biden's reversal lies in U.S. Flag Code, which states that when Armed Forces Day, observed on the third Saturday in May, falls on Peace Officers Memorial Day, flags should be flown at full staff.
+Although the White House didn’t say so publicly, the reason for Biden’s reversal likely lies in U.S. Flag Code, which states that when Armed Forces Day, observed on the third Saturday in May, falls on Peace Officers Memorial Day, flags should be flown at full staff.

 The governor had issued a proclamation earlier in the day calling for flags in the state to be flown at half staff Saturday, the conclusion of Law Enforcement Memorial Week.
 Friday evening, he followed up with a statement that New Hampshire would continue to fly flags at half staff Saturday, despite Biden’s updated proclamation stating that flags should fly at full staff.